rilma/TimeUtilities/README.md

 # TimeUtilities
-Time routines to deal with time-series lists and plots in Python.
+A class to deal with time-series lists and plots in Python.